segmentio/segment-docs/src/connections/destinations/catalog/amazon-kinesis/index.md

 4. Create a new Kinesis destination.
    1. In the Segment source that you want to connect to your Kinesis destination, click **Add Destination**.
 Search and select the **Amazon Kinesis** destination.
    2. Enter the **Role Address**, **Stream Region**, **Stream Name**, and **Secret ID**.
    * **NOTE:** For security purposes, Segment recommends you to use your Workspace ID as your Secret ID.
-If you’re using a Secret ID different from your Workspace ID, consider changing it.
+If you’re using a Secret ID different from your Workspace ID, please change it to make your account more secure.
 You can find your Workspace ID by going to: **Settings > Workspace Settings > ID**.

 ## Page
 If you're not familiar with the Segment Specs, take a look to understand what the [Page method](https://segment.com/docs/connections/spec/page/) does.
 An example call would look like: